 “By the saints, a priest can do that?”
 Jacob asked.
 “Which priest?
 Is he one of ours?”

 There came no immediate answer, only a reluctant pause.
 Abbot glanced over his shoulder.
 He was nervous about something.
 “The priest remains anonymous.
 We admit that he is prudent to do so.
 He has shown his work to few others, to the Soothfold in strict.”

 “My lord Abbot...that one of our Ammouric priests can raise the dead...I need to see it to believe it.
 He must be a holy priest indeed.”

 Zadoc interjected to make a correction on that point: “Dutiful...he is said to be as dutiful...but holiness of a noteworthy sort his superiors never reported.
 Heaven-above knows why the power is granted him.
 Why should so obscure a cleric be chosen for so famous a miracle?”

 No answer was offered.
 Abbot gazed off somewhere to interior distances.
 The pigeons cooed a soft cooing.

 “There is something else,” Abbot said, furling his eyebrows and frowning.
 “There has been a proposal.
 It is something strange, something...diabolical!”

 He leaned in close to Jacob.
 “Listen to me, Brother Jacob.
-You have heard of the Friars of Whigg across the sea, have you not?”
+You have heard of the Friars of Whigg on the continent, have you not?”

-“Indeed they are Jacob, but they are also proud and bitter rivals.
+“Indeed they are, Jacob, but they are also proud and bitter rivals.
 May God shed his mercy on them.
 Some of them have unhealthy obsessions.
-They say this priest; that he should use his miracle to help the endangered realms of the world.
-The Friars say: let him raise certain deceased personages, men who can draw upon mysterious power.
+They say this miracle-worker of a priest...they say...that he should use his power to help the endangered realms of the world.
+The Friars say: let him raise certain deceased personages, men who know how to draw upon mysterious forces.
 Let him raise men of famous repute.”